 Ruby Tumber spends a lot of time at work, even when she’s not in the office.
 That’s because she works for the East Bay Regional Park District, the country’s largest regional park system.
 She spends much of her time exploring park trails, shorelines, and open spaces when she’s not actively managing them.
-Environmentalism, conservation, and the need for more women and minority voices have always been a passion of hers, and she hopes to share her passion with the WEN community as a new member of the Board of Directors.
+Environmentalism, conservation, and the need for more women and minority voices have always been a passion of hers.

 What is the educational and career path that led to your current career?